alsayyad11/SecuritySweetNotes/eWAPTv2/02- intro to web app security/004-Web App security testing techniques.md

-To ensure that your web application is secure, you must test it.
- Functional testing checks if your app works as expected, but security testing checks if your app is **safe** from attackers.
-There are different methods for this, each with a different approach, purpose, and value.

----

 ### 1. Static Application Security Testing (SAST)

 **SAST** is a type of **white-box testing**.
 This means it analyzes the internal code structure of your application without running it.
 It inspects the source code or compiled code to detect security issues.